 Cost of Living in Guatemala as a Digital Nomad

-Guatemala is one of the cheaper Central American countries to live in for digital nomads—especially if you are used to sky-high European/North American costs of living.
+Guatemala is one of the cheaper Central American countries for digital nomads—especially if you are used to the sky-high European and North American costs of living.

 So, just how much do you need to budget to be a digital nomad in Guatemala?

-From our experience, you should budget between $1100 and $2200 per month (as a digital nomad couple) for Guatemala.
+From our experience, you should plan to spend between $1100 and $2200 per month (as a digital nomad couple) in Guatemala.
 If you are traveling solo, you can expect to pay less.

 Below is a breakdown of costs!